andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 of stretching and mild calisthenics.
 I find a vacant patch of studio real estate and do as the Romans do.
 To even the most generous of observers my stretches would be considered *half assed*.
-I have to admit the Duke softball stadium right outside the window has me wishing I was rippin' taters and turnin' double plays.
+I have to admit the Duke softball stadium right outside the window has me wishing I was crankin' dingers and turnin' double plays.

 Right around 6 PM our choreographer Mark Haim gathers everyone to *ahem* put us through our paces.